vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - API end points should be available to query stop orders with all relevant fields. (<a name="0014-ORDT-080" href="#0014-ORDT-080">0014-ORDT-080</a>)

+## Perpetuals

+- All order types should be placeable and act in the same way on a perpetual market as on an expiring future market.
+This includes limit orders, market orders, icebergs and all stop order types. (<a name="0014-ORDT-120" href="#0014-ORDT-120">0014-ORDT-120</a>)

 ### See also

 - [0068-MATC-Matching engine](./0068-MATC-matching_engine.md)